NepTuneForever/neptuneforever/README.md

-# 👨‍💻 Neptune
+# 👨‍💻 Neptune | Fullstack Developer & AI Engineer (Python, TypeScript, Node.js, AI)

 > "If you let reality win and stop dreaming, you start dying little by little."

-**Fullstack Developer → focado em Backend, Systems Design e AI Engineering**

-Construo sistemas **rápidos, escaláveis e bem estruturados**, com foco em:
+I build **scalable backend systems, AI-driven tools, and multiplayer game logic** with a strong focus on:
-- Arquitetura limpa
+- performance
-- Performance real
+- clean architecture
-- Automação inteligente
+- real-world automation
-- Multiplayer systems (Roblox)

 ---